 Moreover, in some societies the concept of qiwamah, which signifies “maintenance” or “protection,” has been mistakenly used as a justification for masculine superiority and feminine weakness, as it has been generally interpreted to mean that men hold authority over women both intellectually and physically.
 These are not Islamic practices and violate the tradition of gender equality as stated in the Qur’an.

-Though unjust interpretations of Islam have tried to maintain patriarchal social and economic domination, several Muslim countries have already passed legislation to promote women’s freedom.
-For example, Morocco passed a family law that describes marriage as an “equal partnership”; Similar rulings can also be found in Tunisia and Turkey.
-Moreover, Muslim women have served as prime ministers, judges and religious leaders in many Muslim majority countries such as Afghanistan, Iran, Turkey, Pakistan, Senegal and other nations.
-Even in the United States, Muslim women are judges, senators, state representatives, doctors, CEOs and much more.
+Though unjust interpretations of Islam have tried to maintain patriarchal societies and economies, several Muslim countries have already passed legislation to promote women’s freedom.
+For example, Morocco passed a family law that describes marriage as an “equal partnership.”
+Similar rulings can also be found in Tunisia and Turkey.
+Moreover, Muslim women have served as prime ministers, judges, and religious leaders in many Muslim majority countries such as Afghanistan, Iran, Turkey, Pakistan, Senegal, and other nations.
+Even in the United States, Muslim women are judges, senators, state representatives, doctors, CEOs, and much more.